 When Should I Consider a Brow Lift?

-Some patients may need a brow lift due to a neurologic problem (such as Bells Palsy) or trauma (injury to the brow or forehead).
+Drooping brows can be cause by age, a neurologic problem (such as Bells Palsy) or trauma (injury to the brow or forehead).
 You should consider undergoing a brow lift if:

 - Your eyelids feel heavy all the time